SvajuneK/Udacity-Projects/AI Product Manager ND/P3 Capstone Project/readme.md

 ## Goal

-This project is open-ended in that I can propose any product in any industry that you want!
+This project is open-ended and I can propose any product in any industry that I want!

 ----------